Jun 21, 2023

 For a patient, the difference between good and bad lies between a look of admiration and a stare of horror from others.

-Facial fat grafting can effectively correct sunken and hollow eyes and dark eye circles due to fat loss around the eyes and sagging cheeks.
-Areas treatable with this procedure include temples, forehead, brow, glabella, radix, upper orbit (upper eyelid), lower orbit (lower eyelid), cheeks, mid-face, buccal recess, jawlines and many others.
+Facial fat grafting is often used to correct sunken and hollow eyes and dark eye circles due to fat loss around the eyes and sagging cheeks.
+Other facial areas treatable with this procedure include temples, forehead, brow, glabella, radix, upper orbit (upper eyelid), cheeks, mid-face, buccal recess, jawlines and many others.

-The best way to determine where loss of facial volume occurs is for the doctor to carry out a thorough facial assessment on the patient and identify areas that require grafting.
+The best way to determine where the loss of facial volume occurs is for the doctor to conduct a thorough facial assessment of the patient and identify areas requiring grafting.

-Fat grafting is gaining popularity in Singapore and worldwide as it can counter volume deflation (fat loss) over time and counter ageing.
-Although facial wrinkling and sagging are treatable by injecting both botulinum toxins and synthetic (dermal) fillers, the results are temporary.
-Using either one of the treatment modalities alone cannot restore the plump and youthful quality of the face that is possible with fat grafting.
+Fat grafting is gaining popularity in Singapore and worldwide as it can counter volume deflation (fat loss) over time and counter the signs of facial ageing.
+Although facial wrinkling and sagging are treatable by injecting both neurotoxin injectables and dermal fillers, the results are temporary.
+Using either treatment modality alone cannot restore the plump and youthful quality of the face that is possible with fat grafting.

 A patient's needs and concerns should always take precedence.
 Based on these, a doctor should advise on what is realistically possible.

 There are many reasons why a person is seeking aesthetics and cosmetic treatments.
 Dr Ivan Puah, who has seen patients from diverse backgrounds and different reasons for walking into his clinic, such as to correct botched lipo jobs done in Singapore or overseas, cites self-confidence and major life-changing personal events as two of the more common ones.
 He treats each of them with a personalised approach because he knows that wanting to proceed with cosmetic surgery is a significant and, at times, nerve-racking decision.